blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 }
 ```

 As expected, this produces the triangle we initially sketched (despite lacking a texture).
-Since we added the mesh update code to the `Update()` function, changes we make to `vertices` and `triangles` will be visible in real time.
+Since we added the mesh update code to the `Update()` function, changes we make to `vertices` and `triangles` will be visible in real-time.
 It's also worth noting that the `GameObject` this script is attached to requires an empty mesh filter and a mesh renderer.

 ![the first of many](/assets/img/2021-04-13-custom-grids-unity/first.png)